Efficient Traffic Forecasting on Large-Scale Road Network by Regularized Adaptive Graph Convolution: Experiments

 \subsubsection{Implementation Details}

-We implement RAGL using PyTorch 1.10.0 with Python 3.8.10.
+We implement RAGC using PyTorch 1.10.0 with Python 3.8.10.
 All experiments are conducted on a server equipped with an Intel(R) Xeon(R) Platinum 8255C CPU @ 2.50GHz, 43 GB of RAM, and a single NVIDIA GeForce RTX 3090 GPU with 24 GB of memory.
 We set the $d_{in}$, $d_{tid}$ and $d_{diw}$ as $32$.
 The node embedding dimension $d_{node}$ is searched over the set $\{32, 48, 64, 80\}$.
+The diffusion step $Z$ is set as 1 to avoid over-smoothing.
 The number of encoder layers $L$ is searched over $\{2, 4, 6, 8\}$, and the replacement probability of the SSE mechanism $p$ is selected from $\{0.05, 0.1, 0.2, 0.3\}$.
 We train the model for 200 epochs using the Adam optimizer with an initial learning rate of 0.002, which decays by a factor of 0.5 every 40 epochs.
 The batch size is set to 64 by default.
 In cases of GPU memory overflow, the batch size is progressively reduced until the model can run without memory constraints.